 Shamanism, spirituality, religion and psychotherapy are all interested in ayahuasca.
 It’s profound visionary effects have also attracted video animators and painters who seek inspiration from the spectacular visions it creates.
 It has expanded from the Amazon rainforest into societies in which similar psychoactive plants and chemicals are illegal.
 But this hasn’t stopped ayahuasca becoming increasingly popular.

 The science of ayahuasca is still young.
 Preliminary studies suggest that the brew can yield astounding benefits for treating common mental health problems, when it’s consumed in proper settings and with a proper approach.
 There are many anecdotal reports online of ayahuasca sessions helping people alleviate depression, kick addiction, and overcome trauma.

 Ayahuasca is esteemed by many people across the globe as a medicinal panacea and wise spiritual teacher.
 The brew can be life-changing for some people and it can ennoble the spirit in ways that promote health and a meaningful life.
 But, first off, it’s important to be aware of the fact that it is not a cure for psychological and physical conditions.
 Even though scientific evidence suggests that ayahuasca can potentially help people overcome various psychological illnesses, ayahuasca certainly doesn’t fix serious problems on its own.

-The brew certainly should not be treated like ordinary mental health medicines of the West.
+The brew certainly should not be treated like ordinary mental health medicines of Western societies.
 Ayahuasca can point you in the right direction by showing you what’s wrong or it can give you an experience of heightened well-being, but after the experience it’s up to you to take the insight in and work with it to ensure lasting benefits.